What are managed PostgreSQL solutions?

 General features include:

-• High availability and near-zero downtime scaling for compute and storage
+• High availability and scaling: Supports elastic scaling of compute and storage with minimal downtime.

-• Built-in migration tools for online and offline PostgreSQL database migration
+• Migration capabilities: Provides tools for online and offline database migration.

 Developer-oriented features include:

-• Autonomous performance tuning powered by machine learning algorithms
+• Autonomous performance tuning: Uses machine learning to optimize database performance.

-• Support for common development stacks including Python (Django), Java, Node.js, and Ruby on Rails
+• Support for common frameworks and languages: Works with tools like Django, Java, Node.js, and Ruby on Rails.

 Microsoft Azure screenshot